thebrunin/thebrunin/README.md

 ### Hello, yes you there, welcome to my profile! 👋
 <p> I am Brunin </p>

-I have 22 years old, a battered skateboard, and a lot to learn...
+I have 22 years old, a battered skateboard, I work as a full stack developer, with a greater affinity for the backend...
 <div>
 <img align="right" src="https://media0.giphy.com/media/qgQUggAC3Pfv687qPC/giphy.gif" height="258" width="280"; />
 </div>